shaoxc/dftpy/doc/source/tutorials/config.rst

 TD
 --

-    Control the parameters that lie outside the propagator class.
+    Control the TDDFT parameters that lie outside the propagator class.

 .. option:: outfile